top of page

 Elderberry - Sambucus nigra

-Elderberry is famous for its ability to support the immune system and fight viral infections.
-But it also offers direct respiratory benefits — especially in the upper respiratory tract.
+Elderberry is well-known for its ability to support the immune system and combat viral infections.
+However, it also offers direct respiratory benefits, especially in the upper respiratory tract.

-Elderberry works especially well when taken at the first sign of illness or during allergy season.
+Elderberry works best when taken at the first sign of illness or during allergy season.

 5. Echinacea (Echinacea purpurea)